PhysiCell-Tools/python-loader/man/docstring/pcdl_make_ome_tiff.md

                         processing. default is True.
   --cell_attribute CELL_ATTRIBUTE
                         mcds.get_cell_df dataframe columns, used for
-                        cell_attributes. the column data type has to be numeric (bool, int, float) and can not be string. default is ID, with will result in a segmentation mask.
+                        cell_attribute. the column data type has to be numeric (bool, int, float) and can not be string. default is ID, with will result in a segmentation mask.
   --collapse COLLAPSE   should all mcds time steps from the time series be
                         collapsed into one big ome.tiff, or a many ome.tiff, one ome.tiff for each time step?, default is True.